 This temple is dedicated to Lord Lakshmi Narasimha, which is one of the thirty-two Lakshmi Narasimha Swamy temples in India.
 This temple has an amazing architecture style of Orissan, Chalukya and Chola constructions.
 Constructed almost a thousand years back, the temple gets its name from the Simhachalam hill, which is located 800 meters above sea level.
 The temple’s idol resembles a Shiva Lingam and is covered by Sandalwood paste throughout the year.
 It is only once a year, during the Chandana Visarjana that the sandal paste is removed, and pilgrims see the image.

-If you enjoyed this blog, you might also like to read about the most famous Indian temples.
+If you enjoyed this blog on the most famous temples in Andhra Pradesh, you might also like to read about the most famous Indian temples.